-10 minutes 25 Game MAN Primary minutes Mathematics 2 10 minutes Introduction Main activity Plenary Whole class teaching Group task Group task Show the flash card less than to the pupils.
+10 minutes 25 Game minutes 10 Game minutes Introduction Main activity Plenary Whole class teaching Group task Group task Show the flash card less than to the pupils.
 Put the number cards 0-9 face down.
 Ask them to arrange the numbers either side Group the pupils into four and ask them to play Ask the pupils to move around the space in Ask them what it means and if they can think of any other words which mean the same.
 Show them the flash card smaller than.
-Ask four pupils to come out, choose a card each and make two numbers between 1 and 100 with those cards.
-Ask them to stand of the phrase 'less than' so that it is correct.
+Ask one pupil to come Ask four pupils to come out, choose a card each and make two numbers between 1 and 100 with those cards.
+Ask them to stand holding the cards so that of the phrase 'less than' so that it is correct.
 Ask a pupil to read the whole phrase, eg: 27 is less than 45.
-Repeat four or five times the 'Target throw' game.
-Ask group members to say whether the number inside/on the bottle top is less than the number on which it landed. the classroom, or outside if there is no space.
-Shout 'Freeze!' and ask everyone to freeze in the shape of a number of their choice, from 0-9.
-Ask one pupil to come out and hold the 'less than' flash card and another to come out and hold the holding the cards so that everyone can see.
-Choose another pupil to read out the numbers with different numbers.
-Encourage the pupils to use the Hundred square or the bundles of 10 to help them. - 'smaller than' flash card. so everyone can hear.
-Ask the class which number is less than the other.
-Ask them to complete MAN Primary Mathematics 2, page 22, exercise B, making the smallest number using the number cards 0-9. -
+Repeat four or five times with different numbers. the 'Target throw' game.
+Ask group members to say whether the number inside/on the bottle top is less than the number on which it landed.
+Encourage the pupils to use the Hundred square the classroom, or outside if there is no space.
+Shout 'Freeze!' and ask everyone to freeze in the shape of a number of their choice, from 0-9. out and hold the 'less than' flash card and another to come out and hold the 'smaller than' flash card.
+Smaller than' flash card. everyone can see.
+Choose another pupil to read out the numbers so everyone can hear.
+Ask the class which number is less than the other. or the bundles of 10 to help them.
+Ask the class which number Ask the pupils to complete the following task in their exercise books, writing down the lesser (smaller) number: 64 and 56 57 and 75